 This is the creme de la creme of yard sprinklers.

 One word.
 It is solid.
 Okay that’s three words but you get my drift.

-The National lawn sprinkler is one solid beast that stalks irresolutely across your yard watering your lawn as it goes.
+The Rittenhouse lawn sprinkler (National) is one solid beast that stalks irresolutely across your yard watering your lawn as it goes.
 This is the original walking sprinkler that every other one has been based on since it came out in the 1930s.